mideind/EmblaFlutterApp/README.md

 $ git clone https://github.com/mideind/Embla_Flutter
 ```

-In order to work as intended, the app requires a JSON configuration file containing a key
+In order to work as intended, the app requires a Service Account JSON configuration
-for Google's Speech-to-Text API.
-Get this document from Google's API console and and save
+file containing a key for Google's Speech-to-Text API.
+Get this document from
-it at the following path within the repository:
+Google's API console and and save it at the following path within the repository:

 ```keys/gaccount.json```